Alternatives investments – Fine Wine strategies and risks

 Share:

-On March 20, Christie held the auction at a British auction house, where it featured ten valuable wine lots where nine found a buyer.
-The most valuable in the lot was a 12 bottle case of Burgundy Domaine de la Romanée-Conti 1988, which got $305,135, and the entire sale earned £1.3m.
+On March 20, Christie held the auction at a British auction house, featuring ten valuable wine lots where nine found a buyer.
+The most valuable in the lot was a 12-bottle case of Burgundy Domaine de la Romanée-Conti 1988, which got $305,135, and the entire sale earned £1.3m.

-The biddings were made from different parts of the world across five continents, although, only 20 people watched it in the auction room.
+The biddings was made from different parts of the world across five continents, although only 20 people watched it in the auction room.

-Most of the biddings came from remote locations where more than 30 percent got online buyers, and 41 percent of the buyers were new clients who were bidding online.
-The auction included a younger crowd where more than two-thirds were in the age from 35 to 55 years.
+Most of the biddings came from remote locations where more than 30 per cent got online buyers, and 41 per cent of the buyers were new clients who were bidding online.
+The auction included a younger crowd where more than two-thirds were aged from 35 to 55 years.

-One of the most expensive Burgundy sales was the October 2014, 114 bottles lot sold by Sotheby in Hong Kong for £1,035,000.
+One of the most expensive Burgundy sales was the October 2014 114-bottle lot sold by Sotheby in Hong Kong for £1,035,000.
 The lot held Romanée-Conti Burgundy.

 Screaming Eagle Cabernet 1992 got one of the highest amounts for a bottle with $500,000, where the amount earned at auction was given for a charitable purpose.

 The factors influencing such investments are uniqueness and rarity.
-The bottles that come with finite supply from specific regions of the world get higher prices.
+The bottles with finite supply from specific regions of the world get higher prices.

-The quantity of wine released in limited edition reduces as it is consumed over time, and the limited number of unconsumed bottles gets huge value at auctions.
+The quantity of wine released in limited editions reduces as it is consumed over time, and the limited number of unconsumed bottles gets huge value at auctions.

 Growing markets

-The demand for wines is growing in the new regions of the world, mostly in South-East Asia – India, China, and Africa.
+The wine demand is growing in new regions, mostly South-East Asia – India, China, and Africa.
 The markets in these regions are expected to grow in the future.

 The decline in pound value and the exit by Britain from the EU will raise demand for wines in England and outside as the buyers can get the bottles at a lower price.

-It offers physical product which can be consumed or auctioned, hence, is considered reliable.
-If the correct brands are bought at a time when the prices are low, it can deliver attractive returns.
-In general, the returns can be in the range of 8 to 12 percent.
+It offers physical products that can be consumed or auctioned and is considered reliable.
+If the correct brands are bought at low prices, they can deliver attractive returns.
+In general, the returns can range from 8 to 12 per cent.

 Some wine enthusiasts invest in vineyards.
-The French government revealed projects where the investors can pick up a hectare of land in the Bordeaux region for a price less than $11,400.
+The French government revealed projects where the investors can pick up a hectare of land in the Bordeaux region for less than $11,400.

 There are many such farmlands available in different price ranges.
 Some lands are selling at rates over a million euros per acre.
-In Bordeaux over 7300 such yards have been sold as per the property consultancy VI that found more than 150 such farms were acquired by Chinese at a relatively lower price.
+In Bordeaux, over 7300 such yards have been sold per the property consultancy VI, and the Chinese acquired more than 150 such farms at a relatively lower price.

-Investors believe the current markets offer higher volatility where the equity investment is overexposed creating risks, which can be reduced by diversifying in alternatives having a low correlation to the most popular assets.
+Investors believe the current markets offer higher volatility where the equity investment is overexposed, creating risks that can be reduced by diversifying in alternatives that have a low correlation to the most popular assets.